jkmoore/audio-based-game/README.md

 * If using Google Chrome, download and launch the ["Web Server for Chrome"](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en) extension.

-...*After launching the app, choose the directory containing all files included in the unzipped repository.
+   * After launching the app, choose the directory containing all files included in the unzipped repository.
-...*Click the link under "Web Server URL(s)
+   * Click the link under "Web Server URL(s)

 Open "Game.html", and then allow microphone access.
 Finally, click the "Start the game" button to begin.
 Depending on your machine, you may need to allow microphone access after each game ends.